An appeal is the process by which a person can challenge the decision made by a judge.

 - A Federal Circuit and Family Court of Australia (Division 2) judge; or

-- A Family Law Magistrate or Family Court of Western Australia judge (in Western Australia).
+- A judge of the Family Court of Western Australia or a Family Law Magistrate of the Magistrate's Court of Western Australia (in Western Australia).

-An appeal from the decision of a judge of the Federal Circuit and Family Court of Australia (Division 2) or a Family Law Magistrate (in Western Australia) is heard by a single Judge unless the Chief Justice directs the appeal be heard by a Full Court.
+An appeal from the decision of a judge of the Federal Circuit and Family Court of Australia (Division 2) or a Family Law Magistrate (in Western Australia) is heard by a single judge unless the Chief Justice directs the appeal be heard by a Full Court.

 The brochure should be read with Family Law Practice Direction: Appeals (‘Practice Direction’) and Chapter 13 of the Federal Circuit and Family Court of Australia (Family Law) Rules 2021 (‘the Rules’) available at www.fcfcoa.gov.au.

-Appeals from decisions of courts of summary jurisdiction (excluding appeals from the Magistrates Court of Western Australia constituted by a Family Law Magistrate of Western Australia) must be commenced by filing a Notice of Appeal in the Federal Circuit and Family Court of Australia at the Registry closest to the Court appealed from.
+Appeals from decisions of courts of summary jurisdiction (excluding appeals from the Magistrates Court of Western Australia constituted by a Family Law Magistrate of Western Australia) must be commenced by filing a Notice of Appeal in the Federal Circuit and Family Court of Australia (Division 1) at the Registry closest to the Court appealed from.
 These appeals are not dealt with by the National Appeals Registry (see Rule 13.02(1)(a) of the Rules).
 For more information:

-- If seeking to appeal a decision of a summary Court in West Australian, call (08) 9224 8222.
+- If seeking to appeal a decision of a summary Court in Western Australia, call (08) 9224 8222.

 - If seeking to appeal a decision of a court of summary jurisdiction outside Western Australia call, 1300 352 000.